 Radiotherapy is also commonly used after mastectomy, especially in patients with certain risk factors, including tumor involvement in regional lymph nodes.
 In these patients, radiation has been found to reduce the chance of a local recurrence and improve patient survival.
 For more about radiation therapy at UC San Diego Health, see

-Radiation therapy in women who undergo breast-conserving surgery is typically delivered to the entire breast.
+Radiation therapy in women who undergo breast-conserving surgery may be delivered to the entire breast.
 Treatment often consists of two angled (tangential) beams designed to minimize dose to the underlying normal lung tissues.
 A similar approach may be used in women treated to the chest wall following mastectomy.

 In women found to have lymph node involvement, radiation is also often delivered to the regional lymph nodes (axillary, supraclavicular regions and internal mammary nodes).
 In these women, additional radiation beams are matched to the tangential (breast) fields.

-Whole breast irradiation is typically delivered in two phases with a high dose administered over five weeks, followed by an additional “boost” delivered over five days to the lumpectomy cavity alone.
-Some patients are eligible to be treated in only four weeks.
+Whole breast irradiation is typically delivered in two phases with a high dose administered over three to five weeks, possibly followed by an additional “boost” delivered over five days to the lumpectomy cavity alone.
+Your physician will discuss if you are best suited to a three- to four-week course or a five- to six-week course.

 An early-stage, right-sided breast cancer treated with two tangential radiation beams.